- Category: Materials

 |ReflectionTexture||Prebaked cubemap reflection texture should be cached in a place where the glass is rendered.|

 |Use Shlick Reflection||Enables physical-based Shlicks Fresnel calculations.
 Otherwise uses fast simplified dot(camera, normal) Fresnel.|

 |UseReflectionBoxLocal||When true then ReflectionBoxPosition will be added to the actor position.|

-Package supports multiple advanced types of refraction.
-Each type of refraction is useful for different scenario.
+The package supports multiple advanced types of refraction.
+Each type of refraction is useful for a different scenario.